LA Industry: Circular Textiles

 Indirect Impact: 4,000,000

-On a longer timeline, as the HUB gains more users, an online exchange portal will be implemented to expand the reach and streamline the efficiency of these transactions.
-Due to the immense volume of the City of LA's textile and garment waste, our project will target the collection and repurposing of post-industrial textile scraps.
+Due to the immense volume of the City of LAs’ textile and garment waste, our project will target the collection and repurposing of post-industrial textile scraps.
 Diverting this textile waste would support L.A.’s Green New Deal’s waste goals of 100% organic waste diversion by 2028, 100% landfill diversion by 2050, and 50% local material reuse by 2035.
 We hope to achieve a successful, circular, and streamlined business model for textiles that can be applied to other material streams.
 This includes mapping out the A’s (material stream producers), B’s (intermediate processors), C’s (end users), as well as monitoring transactions to establish a dashboard of tracking metrics (ie: frequency, tonnage, composition, active users, cost savings, value creation, etc.)

-Which of the CREATE metrics will your submission impact?
+Which of the CREATE metrics will you impact?

 Employment in the creative industries